thoxey/ezPP/ezPP/README.md

 draw to screen
 ```
 This is a standardised routine that uses the previous effect as the input for the next effect.
 This allows the 'stacking' of effects to create new effects.
+If this is difficult to understand, imagine it like a game of [consequences](https://en.wikipedia.org/wiki/Consequences_(game)) where each buffer draws his part depending on the output of the buffer before, but without knowlege of the whole chain.
 ## ezAdd ##
 This simply adds an effect to our list to be processed when ezRender is called.
 Doing this also triggers the ezCompileEffect from the constructor of the effect.
 This creates an gl shader program that we can use in the rendering stage.
-Doing it this way helps to clear out code from the ezPostProcessor class, making the liobrary easier to read.
+Doing it this way helps to clear out code from the ezPostProcessor class, making the library easier to read.
 Also I think it makes sense for the effect class to generate a usable effect (shader), such that the user only need to call init->add->capture->render.
 Since the list of effects stores pointers we can just use ezAdd as below rather than having to create an effect first.
 ```
 ezAdd(new ezEffect);
 ```